 Did you know that homes and businesses use 40% of the total energy consumed in the United States?
 Does your home have high energy bills, cold floors, or drafts?
 If so, a home energy audit is the first step in improving home comfort, cutting your energy bills, and reducing your carbon footprint.

 An auditor can determine if lack of insulation, leaky windows, or gaps and cracks in the home exterior are the main culprits.
 If your home has energy performance issues, an auditor can often get to the root cause.
 Energy efficiency experts can use a blower door test, infrared cameras, and a duct leakage test to customize top energy-saving recommendations for your home.

 Some home energy upgrades can be done as a DIY weekend project with limited skill while others are more difficult to complete.
 Some upgrades may qualify for 0% financing, allowing the energy savings to outpace the loan payments in some cases.
 Many of the tips in the advanced energy-saving upgrades section may qualify for financing.
 Let’s take a look at some of the top recommendations for reducing your home energy consumption and carbon footprint.

 Simplest Energy-Saving Projects

 Install Energy-Efficient Light Bulbs

 If you still use incandescent or halogen light bulbs in your home, it is important to swap these out.
 High-efficiency LED light bulbs can pay for themselves in energy savings in as little as one year.
 Check to see if there are any incentives in your area.
 You might be able to receive discounted or free LED or compact fluorescent bulbs (CFL).

-Eco-tip: LEDs have come down significantly in cost in recent years but are often still more expensive than CFLs.
-They also last longer and consume less electricity, making LEDs a greener option overall.
+Eco-tip: LEDs have come down significantly in cost in recent years.
+Although their initial cost is often higher than CFLs, LEDs last longer, release less heat, and consume less electricity, making LEDs a greener option overall.

 Maintain Your Heating and Cooling System